tahrirumich/tahrirumich.github.io/_posts/2024-09-23-nessel-charges.md

 cower to carceral intimidation and will remain resolute in our commitment to the struggle for Palestinian liberation, demanding divestment from weapons manufacturers and surveillance technology to end the University’s complicity in genocide.

 A press conference will be announced in coming days.

+Donate to the fundraiser for our comrades here: [https://chuffed.org/project/um-palestine-legalfund](https://chuffed.org/project/um-palestine-legalfund).